Cedric0303/to-do-app/README.md

 - Only using comments if needed to explain something
   - Some code are just boilerplate code or self-explanatory (through function/variable names)

-## Rough Changelog
+## Rough Log
-This serves as a rough list of when and what I'm thinking/working on for this assessment.
+This serves as a rough log of when and what I'm thinking/working on for this assessment.
 ### Day 1 (20/10/2023)
 - Setup npm packages
 - Implement backend API server